 - Any changes in or implementing of major accounting policies and practices; - The going concern assumption; - Integrity of financial statements; - Compliance with accounting standards and other legal requirements; and - Significant matters highlighted including financial reporting issues, significant judgements made by management, significant and unusual events or transactions, and how these matters are addressed.

-During the financial year ended 31 December 2017, ARC members have continued to participate in training programmes to keep abreast with the current developments of the accounting and auditing standards, practices and rules.
+During the FY2018, the ARC members have continued to participate in training programmes to keep abreast with the current developments of the accounting and auditing standards, practices and rules.